 I don’t know how about you, but I prefer to make everything on my base by myself.

 Well, within reason, of course.
 I’m not going to make my own plinths.
 And sometimes, I use pre-made parts, like wooden planks or cobblestones.
 But whenever it is reasonable, I do my own stuff.
 Or repurpose things that otherwise would go to the bin.
+In this aticle I will tell you all about making mushrooms for scenic bases.

 This base for Little Alice was done basically from scratch.
 The only exceptions are the wooden planks I used as the door and the cobblestones creating the pathway.
 The rest is either natural materials or sculpted.
 It’s full of issues and imperfections.
 But it’s still very special to me.
 It was my first elaborate base, and I did it after more or less a 10-year break in painting.
 And it (with the miniature, of course) gave me my first Gold at Euro Militaire in 2011.
 Yep, it’s that old.